chiselstrike/chiselstrike/docusaurus/docs/endpoints.md

 :::

 :::tip
-Notice that right now using the API to access objects that do not exist returns null values, rather than raising exceptions.
-This will change in the near future, though right now we do our own explicit error checking in the examples.
+Notice that right now using `findOne` to access an object that does not exist returns a null value, rather than raising an error.
+This may change in the near future.
+We do our own explicit error checking in this example.
 :::

 With this endpoint example, we're now getting to know ChiselStrike's API and runtime better.
 Notice how